ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 * https://kidschessworld.com/knight/
 * https://kidschessworld.com/queen/

-You may share these links with the students.
-Make sure they understand the task.
+If you're unfamiliar with chess, make sure to have a look at those so that you understand the task.

 ------------------------------------------